haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   *Resources* are *views* through which you interact with *objects*.

+* The **manifest** of most Kubernetes API *objects* consists of the following four sections:
+  - **Type Metadata** contains information about the type of object this manifest describes.
+    It specifies the *object type*, the *group* to which the type belongs, and the API version.
+  - **Object Metadata** holds the basic information about the object instance, including its name, time of creation, owner of the object, and other identifying information.
+The fields in the *Object Metadata* are the *same for all object types*.
+  - **Spec** is the part in which you specify the desired state of the object.
+Its fields differ between different object types.
+For pods, this is the part that specifies the pod's containers, storage volumes and other information related to its operation.
+  - **Status** contains the current actual state of the object.

 ## Running applications in Pods

 ## Managing the lifecycle of the Pod's containers